Building Qt 6.2 for Raspberry Pi on Raspberry Pi OS

 Some features are not strictly required but might still be nice to have, for example support for the webp image format is optional, but these days it is already widely used so might be good to include.

-This might sound strange, but just in case, make sure that you DON'T have libzstd development package installed.
-Qt 6 will use the system provided one if installed and it will lead to problems as the rcc tool will fail with a Bus Error inside libzstd.
-So, remove libztsd-dev if it is installed:
+This might sound strange at first, but just in case, make sure that you DON'T have libzstd development package installed.
+Qt 6 will use the system provided one if installed and it will lead to problems as the rcc tool will fail with a Bus Error inside of the distribution provided libzstd.
+So to get around this issue, remove libztsd-dev if it is installed:

 apt remove libzstd-dev

 Qt Base provides the core parts of Qt and needs to be built and installed before anything else.

 Configure, build and install Qt 6.2 base